diegoberaldin/MetaPhrase/docs/kdoc/-meta-phrase/com.github.diegoberaldin.metaphrase.core.common.utils/active-as-flow.md

-Observe a child stack as a flow.
+Observe the instance of a child stack as a flow.